bee-software/les-epicuriens-du-logiciel/readme.md

 ## Setup

 1. install node version as per package.json
-2. run `npm rebuild` to build executable for your platform
+2. run `npm rebuild` to build executables for your platform

 ## Run, test, deploy